-- 13.1 Right of admission to the dining halls is reserved. - 13.2 All Food Services staff must be treated with respect at all times. - 13.3 A dress code for the dining hall must be maintained at all meal times (breakfast, lunch and dinner).
+- 13.1 Right of admission to the dining halls is reserved. - 13.2 All Food Services staff must be treated with respect at all times. - 13.3 An appropriate dress code for the dining hall must be maintained at all meal times (breakfast, lunch and dinner).
 Students may not enter the dining hall area barefoot or without wearing a shirt.
-Access will be denied if students are dressed in underwear, swimwear, towels or sleepwear or are generally deemed to be inappropriately attired. - 13.4 Students having participated in any sporting activity, which results in a build-up of body odour and heavy sweatiness must correct this before entering the dining hall. - 13.5 Except in the case of special functions where specific written permission has been granted by the Director: Residence Affairs and Accommodation in advance, the use of alcohol in the dining hall is prohibited.
+Access will be denied if students are dressed in underwear, swimwear, towels or sleepwear or are generally deemed to be inappropriately attired (including but not limited to inappropriate underwear).
+Note that conduct to the contrary will be reported and dealt with by the RDC. - 13.4 Students having participated in any sporting activity, which results in a build-up of body odour and heavy sweatiness must correct this before entering the dining hall. - 13.5 Except in the case of special functions where specific written permission has been granted by the Director: Residence Affairs and Accommodation in advance, the use of alcohol in the dining hall is prohibited.
 Students who are under the influence of alcohol may not enter the dining hall. - 13.6 Under no circumstances may dining hall cutlery, crockery or furniture be removed from the dining hall. - 13.7 No meals or other food items will be available without a valid student card.
-Students may only use their own student card unless the owner is present when another student uses his/her card. - 13.8 Students must adhere to all meal times. - 13.9 Students must clear their tables after meals and put their chairs back after use. - 13.10 Our kitchen may have food allergens and this may cause allergic reactions to certain customers. - 13.11 Our dining halls are not Halaal compliant. - 13.12 We do not cater for any special dietary needs. - 13.13 Food Services will not be held responsible for misuse of takeaway; purchased food must be consumed immediately.
+Students may only use their own

+- student card unless the owner is present when another student uses his/her card. - 13.8 Students must adhere to all meal times. - 13.9 Students must clear their tables after meals and put their chairs back after use. - 13.10 Our kitchen may have food allergens and this may cause allergic reactions to certain customers. - 13.11 Our dining halls are not Halaal compliant. - 13.12 We do not cater for any special dietary needs. - 13.13 Food Services will not be held responsible for misuse of takeaway; purchased food must be consumed immediately. - 13.14 Only food that has been purchased from Food Services is allowed to be consumed in the TuksRes Dining Halls.